Meniscus Tear Treatment - Houston, Beaumont, Cypress

 Patients who undergo a knee arthroscopy are usually able to go home that same day since it's considered an outpatient procedure.
 However, there is an entire process to recovery.
 After surgery, you have to remain in your brace at all times and use crutches whenever you're walking.
 Icing your knee for 20 minutes three times daily is an excellent way to decrease swelling and give you some pain relief, especially in the days following your surgery.

 The most critical factor, for both non-surgical and surgical options, is to start physical therapy as soon as possible after surgery.
 We recommend beginning physical therapy before you see us for a follow-up.
-If you can't get in right away, there are some exercises you can do at home to strengthen your knee while you wait.
+If you can't get in right away, there are some exercises you can do at home to improve knee strength while you wait.
 Ankle pumps, prone hangs and quad sets are all great options to try at home while you're recovering from surgery.

 Recovery from an arthroscopic meniscus repair typically takes up to six months.
 For the first six weeks, you'll work on strengthening your knee through physical therapy and wean off of your crutches as needed, also taking your brace off to sleep.
 In weeks six to twelve, you'll gradually focus on more strength exercises while unlocking your brace.
 The three to six-month mark is when patients can jog, return to sports and participate in agility exercises.